top of page

 Should we be afraid of the offspring of Fenrir?

-Wolves have been hunted passionately as long as we can remember.
-The mid-seventh-century Lex Visigothorum ‘law of the Visigoths’ and the late-eighth-century Lex Saxonum ‘law of the Saxons’ already had rules concerning the trapping of wolves with pits (Schrijnemakers 1986).
-And as mentioned, also the Lex Frisionum 'law of the Frisians' speaks of dogs that can kill or wound a wolf.
-Wolf pits or wolfskuilen in Dutch language, often with a wooden trapdoor, were common until the early modern period.
+Wolves have been hunted passionately for as long as we can remember.
+The mid-seventh-century Lex Visigothorum ‘law of the Visigoths’ and the late-eighth-century Lex Saxonum ‘law of the Saxons’ already contained rules concerning the trapping of wolves with pits (Schrijnemakers 1986).
+As mentioned, the Lex Frisionum 'law of the Frisians' speaks of dogs that can kill or wound a wolf.
+Wolf pits, wulf pytts or wolfskuilen in the Old English and modern Dutch language respectively, often with a wooden trapdoor, were common until the early modern period.
 Furthermore, when a wolf was spotted, manhunts were organized.
 High bounties were placed on killed wolves as well.
+As an aside, Wulfila was Visigothic bishop who lived in the late fourth century, whose name means 'little wolf' (Mees 2023) or wolfje in the Dutch language.
+Bishop Wulfila translated the Bible into Gothic.

 "George: Be careful, Martha…I’ll rip you to pieces.
 Martha: You aren’t man enough…you haven’t the guts.”